Great news; you’re working with the analytics guys or co-reporting with the digital team or learning more about marketing measurement…

 Again, referrals are commonly associated with Google Analytics and describe the place a visitor came from to get to your site.
 For example, if they came through Twitter, then that is considered the “referer”.

 Attribution can be a complicated beast with a ton of buzzwords to get your head around.
 Yet it is a fascinating topic – especially when it comes to measuring your PR.

-If you work in PR and want to learn more about attribution, a good first step is to download our podcast with attribution expert, Russell McAthy.
-Here we cover what ‘attribution’ means, how PR fits into overall marketing evaluation, and how you can talk about it with your stakeholders- you can listen to it here.
+If you work in PR and want to learn more about attribution, a good first step is to listen to Stella’s interview with attribution expert, Russell McAthy on the PR Resolution Podcast.
+Stella covers what ‘attribution’ means, how PR fits into overall marketing evaluation, and how you can talk about it with your stakeholders- you can listen to it here.